 NELAP Accreditation-Costs associated with the National Environmental Laboratory Accreditation Program (NELAP) as they relate to the CRP (e.g., Proficiency Test samples, NELAP consultants, accreditation) may be charged directly or indirectly to the program but must be fully explained and justified in the work plan and include deliverables.

 Laboratory data will be produced by laboratories (and subcontract laboratories) whose quality assurance program is consistent with the NELAC Institute (TNI) standards.

-Basin-wide QAPP-The basin-wide QAPP will be submitted to TCEQ in the TCEQ-approved shell format.
+Basin-wide QAPP-The basin-wide QAPP will be submitted to TCEQ in the TCEQapproved shell format.
 Only those sites covered by the QAPP and parameters satisfying the requirements of Texas Water Code (TWC) Chapter 5, Subchapter R (TWC Section 5.801 et seq) and Title 30, Texas Administrative Code (30 TAC) Chapter 25, Subchapters A and B will be included in the document.
-The Performing Party will address all TCEQ comments and submit the revised QAPP to TCEQ within 30 days after receiving comments from TCEQ.
+The Performing Party will address all TCEQ comments and submit the revised QAPP to the TCEQ CRP project manager within 15 days after receiving comments from TCEQ.

 The Performing Party will secure written documentation (signature in the QAPP or Adherence Letter) from participants under the QAPP stating their awareness of and commitment to adhere to the requirements contained in the QAPP and any appendices and amendments.
 This documentation will be maintained as part of the Performing Party's quality assurance records.
-Copies of all Adherence Letters must be forwarded to TCEQ no later than 45 days following TCEQ's approval of the QAPP, but prior to the monitoring event.
+Copies of all Adherence Letters must be forwarded to the TCEQ CRP project manager no later than 45 days following TCEQ's approval of the QAPP, but prior to the monitoring event.
 (Note: Adherence Letters are not required for entities who sign the QAPP).
 The Performing Party will distribute the QAPP to all participants (including the laboratory).

-Documentation of distribution and acknowledgement of receipt will be maintained by the Performing Party and be available for review during a TCEQ monitoring systems audit.
+Documentation of QAPP distribution and acknowledgement of QAPP receipt will be maintained by the Performing Party and be available for review during a TCEQ monitoring systems audit.